rydmike/flex_color_scheme/README.md

 One recent such case was actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme created in earlier versions.
 The used sub-theme did not change Flutter's default behavior.
 However, in some older versions of Flutter there were a severe deprecation warning if the sub-theme was not defined.
-Later it was observed that Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design, and there is no longer any deprecated warning if the sub-theme is totally removed from FlexColorScheme's theme definition.
+Later it was observed that Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design, and there was no longer any deprecated warning if the sub-theme was totally removed from FlexColorScheme's theme definition.
 This sub-theme definition was thus no longer needed and was removed starting from FlexColorScheme
 version 2.0.0-nullsafety.2.